Cyntoia Brown Released After 15 Years In Prison For Murder

 While incarcerated, Brown earned her GED, finished a bachelor's degree and mentored at-risk youth.

-"Transformation should be accompanied by hope," former Tennessee Gov. Haslam said in commuting her sentence to parole in January.
+"Transformation should be accompanied by hope," Haslam said when commuting her sentence to parole in January.

 On Tuesday, the National Women's Law Center celebrated the long legal battle that led to Brown's release, but with a cautionary note.